7yumpandey/BMI_CALCULATOR/README.md

 # bmi_calculator

 A new Flutter project.
-To fid the body mass index
+To find the body mass index

 ## Getting Started